dataobservatory-eu/bulgaria.listen-local.net/content/slides/listen-local-bulgaria-intro/index.md

 - Our automated services will check the data of Listen Local aritsts in many global platforms.
 - We will take note of missing, misformatted, or potentially incorrect data, and make non-personal corrections automatically.
 - We will correct incorrect data to avoid late or loss of revenue.
-- Artist who opt-in to our service will get a tool to take control of there data on many platforms in one window.
+- Artists who opt-in to our service will get a tool to take control of there data on many platforms in one window (see [Opt-in Form documentation](http://documentation.listen-local.net/the-opt-in-form.html).)

 ---